opensafely-core/ethelred/README.md

 [Job Server's developer documentation][3] tells you how to get one.

 Ethelred needs a fine-grained [Personal Access Token][4] (PAT) with the "Actions (read-only)" permission.
-The PAT should be owned by the opensafely organisation.
+The PAT should access resources owned by the opensafely organisation.

 When you've got a Job Server database and a PAT, copy `dotenv` to `.env` and, if necessary, update `.env`.